martincostello/blog/source/2024-09-23-continuous-benchmarks-on-a-budget.html.md

 _additional_ cost.
 It's still possible to use the default GitHub Pages domain to host the site, you just don't get the custom/vanity URL to serve it over.

+> ⚠️ If you need to use device flow with non-public repositories hosted in GitHub.com, you should do so over a custom domain so that you
+> can restrict the allowed hosts for CORS to your domain, as otherwise you would need to allow it for the entire GitHub Pages domain, or
+> otherwise restrict it somehow (e.g. by referrer or IP address).

 ### The End Result

 With all the pieces in place, at a high-level the solution looks something like this: